You'd like to learn more about the taxation of Heroku services and what states are subject to taxation for services rendered.

 - New Mexico

 Additional states will be added as Heroku continues to become tax compliant.

 Heroku is happy to comply with sales tax exemption requests from eligible organizations.
-To be given sales tax exemption, an Admin or Account Owner must submit your organizations state tax exemption form as an attachment to a Heroku Support ticket.
+To be given sales tax exemption, a Team Admin, Account Owner or Personal Account holder must submit your organization's state tax exemption form as an attachment to a Heroku Support ticket.

 We cannot accept Federal (IRS) tax exemption forms; only the state form will be used for sales tax exemption.
 Once the request has been received, please allow 10-12 business days for processing.